rpayami/faust2au/README.md

   manufacturer default is Grame

-  STYP is a four-charachter subtype - default: first four character of the filename)
+  STYP is a four-charachter subtype - default: the first four characters of the filename)

-  MANF is a four-charachter manufacturer - default: first four character of the manufacturer)
+  MANF is a four-charachter manufacturer - default: the first four characters of the manufacturer)

 ========